thosgood/this-weeks-finds/markdown/week13.md

 holds modulo a BRST exact term.
 This is just the beginning of quite a big bunch of mathematics being developed by Stasheff, Zwiebach, Getzler, Kapranov and many others.
-My main complaint with the physics is that all these structures seem to depend on choosing a Riemannian metric on M - a so-called "background metric."
+My main complaint with the physics is that all these structures seem to depend on choosing a Riemannian metric on $M$ - a so-called "background metric."
 Since string theory is supposed to include a theory of quantum gravity it is annoying to have this God-given background metric stuck in at the very start.
 Perhaps I just